Where Does Stablecoin Yield Come From?

 Today, large issuers like BlackRock and Franklin Templeton offer onchain funds with RWA yields.

-Total RWA value onchain has grown quickly and exceeds $22 billion as of January 2026.
+Total RWA value onchain has grown quickly and exceeds $24 billion as of February 2026.

-Advanced Stablecoin Strategies
+Advanced Stablecoin Yield Strategies

 Beyond lending, trading fees, and RWAs, there are more advanced ways stablecoins can generate yield.
 These strategies are more complex and require active management.